 - CPJ: The silencing crime: Sexual violence and journalists: https://cpj.org/reports/2011/06/silencing-crime-sexual-violence-journalists.php

-An important component of our elections training in 2019 was dedicated to safety of journalists.
+An important component of our elections training in 2019 was dedicated to the safety of journalists.

 Safety of journalists and political leaders

-SANEF held an important workshop on the matter of safety of journalists online in September 2019 with political parties.
+SANEF held an important workshop on the matter of safety online in September 2019 with political parties.
 We invited world-renowned, Indian journalist and Washington Post columnist, Rana Ayyub to be the guest speaker.
-Also, Lawrence Mute, Special Rapporteur for Freedom of Expression and Access to Information in Africa was in attendance.
+Also, in attendance was Lawrence Mute, Special Rapporteur for Freedom of Expression and Access to Information in Africa.
 Independent media law expert, Okyerebea Ampofo-Anti, delivered an input on a possible way forward including crafting a draft MOU to ensure improved terms of engagement.